SPQRTeam/BHumanCodeWithSPQRBallPerceptor/README.md

 SPQR Ball Perceptor
 =================

-**SPQR Ball Perceptor is provided WITHOUT ANY WARRANTY about its usability.
-It is for educational purposes and should be regarded as such.**
+***SPQR Ball Perceptor is provided WITHOUT ANY WARRANTY about its usability.
+It is for educational purposes and should be regarded as such.
+Please report bugs at sapienza.spqrteam@gmail.com***

 ### Introduction